inria-UFF/VRPSolverEasy/docs/Installation/index.rst

 - Download the package and extract it into a local directory
 - (*Linux* or *MacOs*) Move to this local directory and enter::

-   sudo python -m pip install .
+   python -m pip install .

 Installation of academic version